rsyncOSX/RsyncOSX_archived/README.md

 ### Signing and notarizing

 The app is signed with my Apple ID developer certificate and [notarized](https://support.apple.com/en-us/HT202491) by Apple.
 See [signing and notarizing](https://rsyncosx.github.io/Notarized) for info.

-**Important**: from macOS 10.15 Catalina, notarization is required by default for all software.
+Signing and notarizing is required to run on macOS Catalina.

 ### Localization